RoboSats/robosats/nodeapp/README.md

 # Future upgrades

-1. Increase availability by procesing API requests via I2P when TOR is not available.
+1. Increase availability by processing API requests via I2P when TOR is not available.